bldl/array-grouping-impl-tutorial/Modules/Module 1/Module1.md

 ## Task 1

-TODO: avoid "you" etc.

 One of the simplest ways to change a built in JavaScript function would be to just change the return value of that function.
-In this task you should change the return value of the built in `Array.at` function to always return the number 42.
+In this task, change the return value of the built in `Array.at` function to always return the number 42.

 Tip: Take a look in the builtin folder, located at
 ```